matt-sd-watson/spora/docs/2-INPUTS.md

 ## Mandatory input formats

-Of the arguments passed to outbreaker, the following are required (outbreaker will throw an error if they are not passed in either mode): \
+Of the arguments passed to spora, the following are required (spora will throw an error if they are not passed in either mode): \
-    • ```--focal_sequences```: The collection of target sequences for evaluation by outbreaker (i.e. sequences of interest to the user).
-These may be passed as either sample names in a .txt file, and outbreaker will parse a master FASTA to retrieve them, or directly as a multi-FASTA file.
+    • ```--focal_sequences```: The collection of target sequences for evaluation by spora (i.e. sequences of interest to the user).
+These may be passed as either sample names in a .txt file, and spora will parse a master FASTA to retrieve them, or directly as a multi-FASTA file.
 If passed as a list of names, the format should be as follows:
 ```
 head example_focal_list.txt
 seq1